Growing older at home is possible with the right kind of remodeling

 For Ned and Susie Maguire, the plan to add an elevator to their four-level house in the District is a precautionary measure in case either one experiences increased mobility problems.

 “My husband has some balance issues and we also have aging dogs, groceries and luggage to haul, so we’re looking forward to being able to use the elevator,” says Susie, a real estate agent with Washington Fine Properties.
-“This project was planned before the pandemic, but [the coronavirus] reinforced our feeling that this was the right thing to do.
+“This project was planned before the pandemic, but covid reinforced our feeling that this was the right thing to do.
 A lot of clients and friends are looking for safety in their homes and for ways to accommodate aging parents more easily.”

-The Maguire’s elevator, which will be installed by InSite Builders & Remodeling of Bethesda, Md., replaces part of their deck off the main level of the house and rises to a hallway in the upper level with a pocket door to their bedroom suite.
+The Maguire’s elevator, which will be installed by InSite Builders & Remodeling of Bethesda, replaces part of their deck off the main level of the house and rises to a hallway in the upper level with a pocket door to their bedroom suite.

-“Adding an elevator can cost as much as $15,000 to $25,000 per stop, so from the basement to the third floor could run as much as $100,000,” says Jonathan Lerner, CEO of Meridian Homes Inc. in Bethesda, Md.
+“Adding an elevator can cost as much as $15,000 to $25,000 per stop, so from the basement to the third floor could run as much as $100,000,” says Jonathan Lerner, CEO of Meridian Homes in Bethesda.
 “It could run even more depending on how much of the house gets impacted by the construction.”

 Lerner recently upgraded the master bathroom to make it wheelchair-accessible in a house in Potomac, Md., that already had an elevator in place to increase the ability of the owners to age in place.